 - Practice: commitment to a disciplined approach on a daily basis.

 Tim Syth is a project-based worker focused on systems change, productivity improvement, and organizational development.
-He works as an independent researcher and project developer and manager under the Lush Production moniker.
+He works as an independent researcher and project developer under the Lush Production moniker.

-Tim engages in discovery, development, and facilitation processes to support organizations and workers as they adapt to the shifting nature of our technological society.
+Tim engages in discovery, development, and facilitation processes to support organizations and workers.
 He believes there exists a golden opportunity to reimagine the role of work in society and community and economic development practices for the better.